IN THIS ARTICLE

 2. UX Researcher

-As the name suggests, a user experience researcher specializes in research.
-Their job is about understanding the user, their needs, problems, priorities, and interaction with the product under design.
+As the name suggests, UX researchers specializes in user research and understanding user needs.
+This UX job is about understanding the user, their needs, problems, priorities, and interaction with the product under design.
 They use qualitative and quantitative research methods to analyze, observe and interview users to inform their design.

 Skills of a UX researcher

-A UX researcher is expected to be skilled in:
+A UX researcher is expected to be skilled in an number of areas.
+A UX researcher job description may include:

 - User research methods such as thematic analysis, affinity maps, empathy maps, personas, jobs to be done, etc.